Brendonovich/prisma-client-rust/docs/src/pages/extra/transactions.md

 While batching can cover most use cases where queries need to succeed or fail together, it doesn't allow you to run code that executes between each query.
-Instead, you can use `PrismaClient::_transaction`, which provides both closure-based and procedural methods of executing individual queries and arbitrary code inside a transaction.
+Instead, you can use `PrismaClient::_transaction`, which provides both closure-based and manual methods of executing individual queries and arbitrary code inside a transaction.

 Both methods provide the ability to commit and roll back a transaction, and produce a dedicated instance of `PrismaClient` that must be used while executing the transaction.